sjklick/Distribution-Centre/docs/api-guide.md

 		"ERROR_server_side"
 		"SUCCESS_order_placed"
 		*/
+		// The following are only returned upon success.
 		"orderId": <string>
 	}

-Note that the "orderId" field is only present upon a successful order submission.

 ---